-Designer of the first Federal Duck Stamp, Jay Norwood "Ding" Darling (1876-1962), was a Pulitzer Prize-winning cartoonist for the Des Moines Register.
+Artist whose work was featured on the first Federal Duck Stamp*, Jay Norwood "Ding" Darling (1876-1962), was a Pulitzer Prize-winning cartoonist for the Des Moines Register.
 His greatest enthusiasm was for conservation.
 In the 1930s, he answered a call from Washington to aid the migratory waterfowl crisis.
 He served as a member of two committees that examined the crisis, and also was chief of the U. S. Biological Survey, 1934-35.
 He was one of the leading advocates of the Migratory Bird Hunting Stamp Act.

 Mary T. Sheahan, National Postal Museum